dm1tryyy-dev/Drawing-Boards-Garry-s-Mod-addon/README.md

 ![20251027173719_2](https://github.com/user-attachments/assets/15579b7b-89ed-450a-9ee1-945b6fce487b)

 ------------------------------------------------------------------------------
-All models and some textures is created by dm1itryy-dev in program Blender 4.0
+All models and some textures is created by dm1itryy-dev in program Blender 4.0 and Adobe Photoshop